Kimberly Montague is the author of...

 What are 3 unique aspects about Racing Outside the Line?

 1. The heroine is a contradiction.
 She is both traumatized and totally open to getting her heart torn out all over again.
 She suffers from low self-esteem and is also incredibly confident and ruthless in achieving her goals.
 She is dependent upon the strength of others, but is also the rock for many of them.
+2. The hero is famous, stubborn, arrogant, and more caring and giving than the vast majority of the population.
+He is a seriously strong example of how really good intentions can actually harm those he's trying to protect.

 3. Where a lot of romance novels neatly tie up any issues with mean and angry ex-girlfriends, this book actually places this drama center-stage for the hero and heroine to confront in more detail.